aminnsabet/Calibration/README.md

 We utilize the DeepLab V3 model, known for its robustness and accurrcy in semantic image segmentation.
 This model segments and classifies lines oh the soccer pitch, identifying key markers necessary for calibration.

 ### Line Prediction and Analysis
-The segmented lines are further processed to predict and select the most relevant lines, essential for constructing a geometrically accurate representation of the field.
+The segmented lines are further processed to predict andwselect the most relevant lines, essential for constructing a geometrically accurate representation of the field.

 ### Point Selection and Transformation Matrix:
 Critical to our approach is the selection of sufficient points from these detected lines.
 These points serve as input for computing the transformation matrix, a pivotal component that facilitates the conversion of 2D video frames into a 3D field perspective.